NaderLobandi/Convolutional_Neural_Networks/README.md

 ## Overview

-This project aims to develop and compare machine learning models for image classification on the CIFAR-10 dataset.
-We focused on a Support Vector Machine (SVM) model, an Artificial Neural Network (ANN) using Keras, and a Convolutional Neural Network (CNN) with a pre-trained ResNet model.
+In this project I aimed to develop and compare machine learning models for image classification on the CIFAR-10 dataset.
+I focused on a Support Vector Machine (SVM) model, an Artificial Neural Network (ANN) using Keras, and a Convolutional Neural Network (CNN) with a pre-trained ResNet model.
 Special attention was given to hyperparameter tuning using GridSearchCV to optimize model performance.

 ## Dataset